 Before attempting to connect to the campus Wi-Fi, you should follow best practices.

-- Have valid anti-virus, anti-malware software installed.
+- Have valid anti-virus and/or anti-malware software installed.
 All newer versions of Windows include Windows Defender anti-virus.
 Be sure it is installed and operating correctly.

 - Remove excessive Wi-Fi hotspot profiles from your device.

-- It is best practice to operate your computer as a none administrative user for general use.
-This helps prevent infections, malicious behavior and Identity theft.
+- It is best practice to operate your computer as a non administrative user for general use.
+This helps prevent infections, malicious behavior and identity theft.

 - How to find the MAC address on popular gaming consoles (pdf)